BioArchLinux/Packages/README.md

 ### Current goal

- -Migrate about 50 packages from aur_build to lilac.
+ - Migrate about 50 packages from aur_build to lilac.
- -Expansion of the users' awareness of this repository.
+ - Expansion of the users' awareness of this repository.
- -Include more popular packages for biologists.
+ - Include more popular packages for biologists.

 ### Todo